danielraffel/GCPTailWall/README.md

 * Include all the zones you want Caddy to be able to issue certificates for, or select "Include all zones" if you prefer.
 * Complete the token creation process.

+## Questions & Answers

+### What is the purpose of using Caddy in this setup?
+Caddy is primarily employed as a proxy to facilitate the hosting of multiple hostnames on a single virtual machine.
+It is particularly advantageous due to its ability to automate the creation and renewal of SSL certificates, ensuring that even hostnames behind a Tailscale network can securely serve domain names over SSL.

+---

+### Why integrate Caddy with Cloudflare DNS in this configuration?
+This configuration aims to secure the virtual machine by closing off public ports such as 80 and 443.
+Utilizing the Cloudflare module with Caddy offers a reliable and secure alternative for the server to periodically connect with Cloudflare for SSL certificate renewal, without exposing these ports to the public.

+---

+### What leads to the choice of a precompiled Caddy version with Cloudflare DNS?
+The decision to opt for a precompiled version of Caddy including the Cloudflare DNS module stems from consistent difficulties encountered when attempting to compile xcaddy with the Cloudflare DNS module using go.
+These challenges proved insurmountable, leading to the selection of a precompiled solution to bypass these issues.

+---

+### What is the reason behind the precompiled binary being specifically set for Linux ARM64?
+The decision to hardcode the binary for Linux ARM64 is due to convenience.
+Modifying the setup script to detect the operating system and architecture to adjust the download URL accordingly would be a simple task.
+It's something I might consider implementing in the future.
+At present, my usage is limited to complimentary VMs that run Ubuntu.
+For now, I [left a comment in setup_tailscale.sh](https://github.com/danielraffel/GCPTailWall/blob/66002f2f8f7c8ac8d97fd9b9f9ebb8dcfaa6f9c3/setup_tailscale.sh#L34) where you can manually update the URL to pre-compiled binaries should you need to switch to something else.